Metric To Inches Conversion Table

 Q: How accurate does my conversion need to be?

 A: The required accuracy depends on the application.
 For casual measurements, a rough approximation might suffice.
-However, for critical applications like engineering or manufacturing, precise conversions are essential.
+That said, for critical applications like engineering or manufacturing, precise conversions are essential.

 Q: What if I need to convert meters or kilometers to inches?